NHQ/dsp-interface/README.md

     npm install dsp-interface

-Require this generic, real-time, socketed HTML5 / Touch compatible web socket interface.
-It returns two arrays, which valaues you can change in your browser.
+Require this generic, real-time, socketed HTML5 / Touch compatible interface.
+It returns two arrays, which valaues you can change in your browser!

 ![pretty generic!](http://i.imgur.com/ix99W.jpg)